-The urethra begins at the neck of the bladder, and passes inferiorly through the perineal membrane and muscular pelvic floor.
-It opens directly onto the perineum, in an area between the labia minora, known as the vestibule.
+In females, the urethra is relatively short (approximately 4cm).
+It begins at the neck of the bladder, and passes inferiorly through the perineal membrane and muscular pelvic floor.
+The urethra opens directly onto the perineum, in an area between the labia minora, known as the vestibule.

 Within the vestibule, the urethral orifice is located anteriorly to the vaginal opening, and 2-3cm posteriorly to the clitoris.
-The distal end of the urethra is marked by the presence of two mucous glands that lie either side of the urethra.
-These glands are homologous to the male prostate.
+The distal end of the urethra is marked by the presence of two mucous glands that lie either side of the urethra – Skene’s glands.
+They are homologous to the male prostate.